Sayre-Tnunu/katacoda-scenarios/interview3/step3.md

 * review the event messages that pop up in your datadog dashboard Events stream

-And you're done!
+done!

-[NEXT]: set up a monitor for your  ansible.task.failures dashboard metris, send custom notifications/alerts
+[NEXT]: set up a monitor for your ansible.task.failures dashboard metrics, send custom notifications/alerts